JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

   * keys: The names of the different supported return formats.
   * values: An integer containing the maximum size of the response in megabytes.

-More parameters can be found by checking the `ServerConfig` class defined in `optimade.server.config.py`
+More parameters can be found by checking the `ServerConfig` class defined in `optimade.server.config.py`, which are useful if you already have a pre-existing database or want to customize the setup of the MongoDB database.

 ### Loading trajectory data into mongo DB